cran-task-views/WebTechnologies/WebTechnologies.md

 - Several packages offer functionality for turning R code into a web API.
   `r pkg("FastRWeb")` provides some basic infrastructure for this.
   `r pkg("plumber")` allows you to create a REST API by decorating existing R source code.
-  `r pkg("beakr")` provides an R version of functionality found in python Flask and javascript Express.js.
+  `r pkg("beakr")` provides an R version of functionality found in python Flask and JavaScript Express.js.
 - `r ohat("WADL")` provides tools to process Web Application Description Language (WADL) documents and to programmatically generate R functions to interface to the REST methods described in those WADL documents. (not on CRAN)